cnefan31/BlazorSnap/README.md

 # BlazorSnap 🔥

-Convert any HTML element into a reusable Blazor component with **exact visual reproduction** or clean/simplified code - your choice!
+Convert any HTML element into a reusable Blazor component with **exact visual reproduction** or clean/simplified code!

 ## 🚀 Features